zzulueta/mslearn-ai-agents/Instructions/03c-use-agent-tools-with-mcp.md

    # Add references
-   from azure.identity import DefaultAzureCredential from azure.ai.agents import AgentsClient from azure.ai.agents.models import McpTool, ToolSet
+   from azure.identity import DefaultAzureCredential from azure.ai.agents import AgentsClient from azure.ai.agents.models import McpTool, ToolSet, ListSortOrder
     ```

 1. Find the comment **Connect to the agents client** and add the following code to connect to the Azure AI project using the current Azure credentials.